blade-ui-kit/blade-icons/README.md

 #### Disabling Components

-Although they're enabled by default, if you don't wish to use components at all you may choose to disable them completely by setting the `components.disabled` setting in your `blade-icons.php` config file to true:
+Although they're enabled by default, if you don't wish to use components at all you may choose to disable them completely by setting the `components.disabled` setting in your `blade-icons.php` config file to `true`:

 ```php
 <?php